tomas-esber-dev/BurritoBuyer/README.md

 # BurritoBuyer Chrome Extension

-A Chrome extension that converts online product prices into terms of your most "prized items".
+A Chrome extension that displays online product prices in terms of your most "prized items".

 ## Features